 My favorite, however, is Abu Serga.
 As told in the Bible, the Holy family spent 3 years in Egypt, fleeing King Herrod and the Romans and their persecution of the Jews.
 They stayed in many places during their time in Egypt, and one of those is in the heart of Cairo.
 The Church of Abu Serga was built over top of a cave where Mary, Joseph, and baby Jesus spent 3 months during their journey.
 I didn’t expect to visit a Holy site on my trip to Egypt, so this was a cool surprise!

 Khan el-Khalili Market

-A good way to end your day in Cairo is with the most chaotic of all Egyptian experiences – a visit to Khan el-Khalili Market.
+A good way to end your day in Cairo and your 7 day Egypt itinerary is with the most chaotic of all Egyptian experiences – a visit to Khan el-Khalili Market.
 The souq, “market” in Arabic, is one of the largest and most popular in the Middle East.
-Vendors fill unknown numbers of streets and alleyways, selling everything from the typical tourist souvenirs to fabrics, household goods, and jewelry.
+Vendors fill unknown numbers of streets and alleyways, selling everything from typical tourist souvenirs to fabrics, household goods, and jewelry.
 It’s easy to get lost!
-There are also a number of coffee shops and restaurants in the area, in case you prefer eating and people watching over haggling.
+There are also a number of coffee shops and restaurants in the area, in case you prefer eating and people-watching over haggling.

 Day 7: Home

 Egypt is a magical place, and if you get the chance, GO!
 The most generous, kind people, thousands of years of history, beautiful scenery – I can’t wait to go back one day.
 A 7 day Egypt itinerary isn’t nearly enough, but it’s perfect for a first taste!

 Like it?
 Pin it!